Underwatering Haworthia

 - 5

-Resume a normal check-before-watering rhythm, testing dryness at the pot's base rather than the surface, since this species' infrequent watering needs make it easy to lose track of the actual interval.
+Resume a normal check-before-watering rhythm, testing dryness at the pot's base rather than the surface, since this species' infrequent watering needs make it easy to lose track of the actual interval that's actually elapsed.

 Prevention